Lywx/Lywxism/_posts/2015-07-04-why-am-i-not-getting-any-further.markdown

 ## 1. Current Snapshot of Me

-It is a lot of dissatisfaction around the period of time in graduate school.
+There is a lot of dissatisfaction around the period of time in graduate school.
 I have been working on verious things but I am quite unhappy about what I am working on.
 Now, I ask the question: why i am not getting any further with my work and personal life?